 Our Bylaws permit any stockholder of record to nominate directors or submit a stockholder proposal of other business.
-Any stockholder proposal of business other than a director nomination intended to be presented for consideration at our 2022 Annual Meeting (but that will not be included in the Company's proxy materials for such meeting pursuant to Rule 14a-8 of the Exchange Act), must be received by us in a timely manner and otherwise in accordance with our Bylaws not earlier than March 2, 2022 and not later than April 1, 2022; provided, however, that if the date of the 2022 Annual Meeting is more than 30 days before or 60 days after June 30, 2022, notice by the stockholder must be delivered us not later than the close of business no earlier than the 120th day prior to the 2022 Annual Meeting or the later of (1) the 90th day prior to the 2022 Annual Meeting.
+Any stockholder proposal of business other than a director nomination intended to be presented for consideration at our 2022 Annual Meeting (but that will not be included in the Company's proxy materials for such meeting pursuant to Rule 14a-8 of the Exchange Act), must be received by us in a timely manner and otherwise in accordance with our Bylaws not earlier than March 2, 2022 and not later than April 1, 2022; provided, however, that if the date of the 2022 Annual Meeting is more than 30 days before or 60 days after June 30, 2022, notice by the stockholder must be delivered us not later than the close of business no earlier than the 120th day prior to the 2022 Annual Meeting or the later of (1) the 90th day prior to the 2022 Annual Meeting or (2) the 10th day following the first public announcement of the date of the 2022 Annual Meeting.